BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 After minimal pleasantries, he dives into the math they're discussing.

 To me, von Neumann's tone with Gödel shows great friendship and great respect.
-With the latter, it seems von Neumann saw Gödel as a true intellectual peer; a notable designation.
+With the latter, it seems von Neumann saw Gödel as an intellectual peer; a notable designation.
 </p>

 <p>